 Christopher Walken is an icon.
 I wouldn’t dare say that he isn’t.
 But he’s sort of become a pop culture joke for being such an easy impression, for the awkward and instantly recognizable way that he talks.
 But he’s been in some astounding movies.
 And I’m not kidding when I say that I think The Dead Zone is his best dramatic performance.
 He’s not doing “The Christopher Walken Thing” here.
 He’s giving a sincere, complicated, emotional presentation of this man who has both lost everything and gained a sense of responsibility he does not know how to live with.

 Bill Paxton in Near Dark

-I don’t see how anyone could have expected this from Paxton.
+I don’t see how anyone could have expected this from the late Bill Paxton.
 Sure, Near Dark came just after Aliens, in which Paxton certainly played a larger than life character.
 But this is his Clockwork Orange.
 Severin is just a remorseless, thrill-killing Southwestern punk rock monster.
 In a movie full of vampires he stands out as particularly vicious.
 He out-creeps Lance Henriksen.
 There’s something amazing about that.
 It’s definitely one of the top, most overlooked standout roles in a career cut too short.

 Lance Henriksen in Pumpkinhead

 Lance Henriksen plays a great, creepy villain.
 But he also proved that he could excel at sympathetic supporting roles in Aliens.
 Yet in Pumpkinhead, for one of the few times in his career, he takes the lead.
 And my God, he nails it.
 This is the kind of performance that would have gotten accolades if it weren’t in a monster movie called Pumpkinhead.
 Here, he’s a vengeful father full of remorse, trying to correct a terrible thing he did, all while attempting to grieve.
 There are so many different facets to what Henriksen has to do in this film and he never stumbles once.